 By Nick Sargent

-- Sargent’s was the first nursery in Southeast Minnesota to go “Neonicotinoid Free” and discontinue both our use and retail sale of these chemicals.
+- Sargent’s was the first nursery in Southeast Minnesota to go “Neonicotinoid Free” and discontinue both the use and retail sale of these chemicals.

 - Our employees maintain eight bee houses as well as eight bluebird houses on Sargent’s property.

-- Classes and seminars are held on native plants and pollinator health regularly
+- Sargent’s regularly holds classes and seminars on native plants and pollinator health for the public.

-- In 2016 Sargent’s installed a 10.26 KW solar array on the rooftop at Sargent’s north.
-This now produces enough power to cover approximately 8% of our electric usage, enough to power approximately 1.5 homes.
+- Sargent’s utilizes a 10.26 KW solar array on the rooftop at Sargent’s north.
+This now produces enough power to cover approximately 8% of our electric usage, enough to power approx. 1.5 homes.

-- In spring of 2015, Sargent’s instituted a fertilizer protocol to reduce both the usage of fertilizer and the amount of fertilizer that is on the ground (out of the intended potted plant).
-This protocol has greatly reduced the fertilizer runoff into the Zumbro Watershed from our facility.
+- In spring of 2015 Sargent’s instituted a fertilizer protocol to reduce both the usage of fertilizer and the amount of fertilizer that is on the ground (out of the intended potted plant).
+This protocol has greatly reduced the fertilizer runoff into the Zumbro River from our facility.

-- The demonstration rain gardens at Sargent’s North is a place that the storm water management benefits of rain gardens can be seen by the public and studied.
+- The demonstration raingarden at Sargent’s North is a place that the stormwater management benefits of raingardens can be seen by the public and studied.

-- For our florist at Sargent’s on 2nd, we purchased a dumpster specifically for floral waste that we then compost.
+- For our floral shop at Sargent’s on 2nd we purchased a dumpster specifically for floral waste that we then compost.
 This has saved many tons of organic waste from going in the dumpster.